kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 - estimate a rate and an acceleration term (Tabibi et al 2020)

-Because the spline is not very good at the beginning and end of the data, I was initially removing ~6 hours of data from each end.
+Because the spline is not very good at the beginning and end of the data, I was initially removing about 6 hours of data from each end.
 I now use a pretty standard way to keep all the data.
 Here are some results from the SC02 site again - but now from the second section of the code.
 In the bottom panel you can see that applying the RHdot correction at this site improves the RMS fit from 0.15 to 0.11 meters.